nicolaka/ucp-sd-ra/ra.md

 The following steps provide a guideline to configuring the load-balancing solution using Interlock + HAProxy:

 1. On **any** controller nodes, update Interlock configs using a single curl command against UCP k/v store.

-Please make sure to use your substitute your own password for HAProxy by updating the value of `adminPass`.
+**Note** Please make sure to use your substitute your own password for HAProxy by updating the value of `adminPass`.

+**Note**: We are using a sample HAProxy config, Full documentation on HAProxy options can be found [here](https://github.com/ehazlett/interlock/blob/ng/docs/configuration.md).

 ```
-$ export CONTROLLER_IP= ucp.myenterprise.com
+$ export CONTROLLER_IP=ucp.myenterprise.com
 ```

 followed by: